Bayreuth–Warmensteinach railway: Reactivated section to Warmensteinach

 The extension of railway traffic from Weidenberg to Warmensteinach has currently foundered following a decision by the district of Bayreuth to restrict train services to the Bayreuth–Weidenberg section.
 As a result, the Free State of Bavaria is not prepared to finance the upgrade of the adjoining section of line to Warmensteinach.
 Nevertheless, there are attempts to reverse this district council decision as quickly as possible in order to satisfy the requirements for the renovation of the remaining section.

 After initial objections the village of Warmensteinach proposed the reactivation of the remaining stretch of line.
 The market town of Weidenberg also supported a short-term reactivation of the line as far as the village of Mengersreuth (to date the line is still workable) or Sophienthal.
 In autumn 2007 the section was freed up and, in 2008, a refurbishment plan was to be produced.
 The bridge at Mengersreuth (closed in 1993) was supposed to be opened again as part of the renovation work.

 The reactivation of the line to Warmensteinach is being demanded by individual political parties in order to support the economy and tourism and to improve transport safety.
 In spring 2009 the Bavarian state parliament (the Landtag) should decide on a proposal for a resolution by the Fraktion Freie Wähler (Free Voters party).

 On 16 August 2010, the Bayreuth district chief executive, Hübner, announced the final closure of the Weidenberg–Warmensteinach section.
 Due to the high investment costs, which would not be supported by the Free State of Bavaria, and the low numbers of passengers anticipated, renovating the line would not be worthwhile.
-Instead the bus services in the High Fichtelgebirge would be expanded.
+Instead the bus services in the High Fichtel Mountains would be expanded.